mjbradvica/personal-website-articles/2021/blazor-series/blazor-refactoring-inputs.md

 <NumberInput @bind-Value="InputModel.Age" Label="Age" Validation="() => InputModel.Age" />
 ```

 The amount of markup you will be able to remove in your application ultimately comes down to how many forms and the size of those forms.
 For applications with minimal form usage, this technique may not make a large difference.
-For applications with a large number of forms, the opportunity to reduce inputs by up to ninety percent can not be overlooked.
+For applications with many forms, the opportunity to reduce inputs by up to ninety percent cannot be overlooked.